Cosby1992/AssignmentTestBookingSystem/README.md

 ### Hand in by
 Anders Jacobsen, Dmitro Karaush

+## NEW IMPLEMENTATION (TEST ASSIGNMENT 5)
+As part of Test assignment 5 we have implemented some behavior tests using cucumber.
+The cucumber framework was a bit of a pain to get to work in the project, so we have only implemented on cucumber scenario for now.
+We are working on more.

+The feature file can be found here: ````src/test/resources/worktimefeatures```` The step definitions can be found in ````src/test/java/CreateBookingStepDefinitions.java````

+### To run the cucumber tests
+1. Navigate to the file RunCucumberTest.java located in ```src/test/java```
+2. Run the RunCucumberTest file

 ## 1 BOOKING SYSTEM
 You are going to work on a skeleton of a simple booking system.
 The idea is for customers to book appointments with an employee.
 The overview of the system is